 Texas A&M AgriLife Extension beef specialists are located in regional offices across the state to meet the needs of Texas ranchers and cattlemen.
 The Extension beef group provides adult educational programs such as the Beef Cattle Short Course and local and regional beef workshops and clinics throughout the year.

-The Texas Beef Quality Producer Program (TBQP) is a program the Texas A&M AgriLife Extension beef group sponsors.
+Texas Beef Quality Assurance (TBQA) is a collaborative effort between Texas and Southwestern Cattle Raisers, Texas Beef Council and Texas A&M AgriLife Animal Science Extension beef group.
+ANSC Extension faculty develop resources and conduct the educational programming associated with this industry wide effort.
 The mission of the program is to promote good management practices for cattle producers in an effort to strengthen consumer confidence in beef as a wholesome food product.

 The beef cattle teaching program at Texas A&M features educational resources on all components of the Texas beef industry.
 Students and faculty have access to state of the art facilities in beef cattle research including the TAMU Beef Center, Rosenthal Meat Science and Technology Center, and research and Extension centers across the state.
 There are a variety of classes for undergraduate students to learn more about beef cattle, and master’s and doctorate degrees are offered in beef cattle.